coveo/source.coveo.com/_posts/2017-09-28-continuous-integration-of-a-sitecore-project-using-appveyor.md

 ## Improving build performance

 By default, the log level is very verbose.
-For improved build time, you can set the build verbosity in the `build` section:
+To improve build time, you can set the build verbosity in the `build` section:

 ```yml
 build: